emigre/openseadragon-annotations/README.md

 bower install openseadragon-annotations --save
 ```

-Then load them in your page somehow, for example by including them as `<script>` tags.
+Then load them in your page somehow, for example by including them as `<script>` elements.

 ```html
 <script src="bower_components/openseadragon/built-openseadragon/openseadragon/openseadragon.js"></script>